Vegetarianism for beginners: 11 tips for new vegetarians

 11. Go easy on yourself

 If you do find yourself having a slip up, don’t beat yourself up about it.
 When I first became a vegetarian at around 10 years old, I think I lasted about a week before being tempted by my Grandma’s pigs in blankets.
-Luckily, when I tried again soon afterwards, it stuck, and I’ve now been veggie for about two decades!
+Luckily, when I tried again soon afterwards, it stuck, and I’ve now been veggie for more than two decades!

 So if you do get tempted once in a while, and eat something you would usually avoid, it’s really not the end of the world.
 As with anything – just get back on track the next day.